xrdocs/design/_blogs/2018-09-12-core-fabric-design.md

 In this step, mapping servers are configured to provide SR labels for LDP-only endpoints, specifically the loopback addresses of non-SR PEs.
 Mapping servers can be configured anywhere in the network.
 At least two mapping servers should be configured for redundancy.

 This step can be achieved through CLI or NETCONF/YANG.
-To automate the process, use the NSO “sr-ms” service which leverages the same infrastructure as the “sr” services to simplify and ensure consistency in the configuration process.
+To automate the process, use the NSO (sr-ms)(https://github.com/NSO-developer/nso-xr-segmentrouting/tree/develop/packages/sr-ms) service which leverages the same infrastructure as the “sr” services to simplify and ensure consistency in the configuration process.

 At the end of this step, the P routers will have SR labels for all P and PE routers.
 However, the VPN services will still use the LDP LSPs from end-to-end since the non-SR PE routers still initiate the service with an LDP label.